ronaknnathani/gitgraph/README.md

 ## 2. Data Collection and Ingestion
 * The data from GitHub Archive is stored on HDFS with 4 data nodes and 1 name node.

 * I have 3 producers collecting data from GitHub's API and shooting messages to Kafka.
 I consume these messages using [camus] (https://github.com/linkedin/camus).
-[Camus] (https://github.com/linkedin/camus) is a tool built by [Linkedin] (https://www.linkedin.com/) which is essentially a distributed consumer running a map reduce job underneath to consume messages from Kafka and sae it to HDFS.
+[Camus] (https://github.com/linkedin/camus) is a tool built by [Linkedin] (https://www.linkedin.com/) which is essentially a distributed consumer running a map reduce job underneath to consume messages from Kafka and safe them to HDFS.

+Camus is really great for the Kafka->HDFS pipeline as it keeps a track of the last offset consumed for a topic and also allows to whitelist and blacklist topics so that one can consume only a subset of topics.
+Moreover, Camus also compresses the data before saving it to HDFS which saves space by an order of magnitude.
+Camus is very easy to set up and is worth the time spent, however, one important thing to note while setting up Camus is that the camus jar and log4j.xml must be in HADOOP's path to run camus.

+## 3. Batch Processing